Gmarcott42/slippilab/README.md

 ## Development

-The site is a Vite app primarily using SolidJS and Tailwind.
+The site is a Vite app primarily using React and Tailwind.

 Local development: